Data, data, and more data.

 Once you understand your target audience, it becomes easy to create a dashboard.

-Identify the data you want to display
+Identify the data your want to share

 What information do your users need?
 Do they need up-to-date sales numbers or monthly totals for a specific product line?

 How often does this data need to be updated?
-Is it a static dashboard or an interactive one?

 Identify the sales KPI metrics